 Spin Qubits for Quantum Information Technologies

 The search for coherent quantum bits in scalable solid-state environments is an active field of research.
 One of the milestones in the field has been the coherent manipulation of the single nitrogen-vacancy (NV) defect spin in diamond.
 However, inherent difficulties in growing and controlling the lattice of C diamond pose limitations to the use of the NV center for scalable quantum technologies.
 In close collaboration with experiments, we search for analogs to this defect in silicon carbide and oxide materials.
 We also investigate the fundamental properties of other quantum materials (e.g. thin films, 2D materials and molecular qubits) within the quantum sciences research areas at the University of Chicago.
-Part of our work is supported by AFOSR (QISpin), by the Chicago MRSEC, by Q-NEXT hub and the NSF project Qubbe.
+Our work is supported by AFOSR, the Chicago MRSEC, Q-NEXT and the NSF project Qubbe.

 Electronic and coherence properties of spin defects